leonsmfl/tech_basics_two/README.md

 # tech_basics_two
 This is the TB2 repository.
+It also contains my exam project for this module

+by Leon Sumfleth